jakesock/ts-graphql-server-boilerplate/README.md

 yarn run build
 ```

-## Running the development server
+## Running the Development Server

-1. In one terminal window, change directories to the apps/server folder and run this command:
+1. Change directories to the apps/server folder and run this command:

 ```
 yarn run build:watch